In the fall of 2012, the communication department will revamp its structure to reflect new needs in today’s media landscape.

 Smith said today’s organizations want to work through several platforms – social media websites like Facebook and Twitter, TV, radio and especially web.
 Thus, a student who wants to work in broadcasting will likely find that the job also requires a good understanding of web and social media.

-“Everything is interconnected,” said Smith, “and creating a program that’s a lot more unified was the desire.”
+“Everything is interconnected,” Smith said, “and creating a program that’s a lot more unified was the desire.”

 Four of the new emphases will reflect the old majors in the department.
 The emphases are Digital Journalism, Radio/TV/Web, Public Relations, Multi-Context and Social Advocacy.
 The department will continue to offer a drama minor.